giahuy200202/FileString-Coding-Test/README.md

 > First, to build a project you need to install **nodejs** and **reactjs** .

-> Second, clone the project and make sure that you have already in root folder.
+> Second, clone the project and make sure that you are in root folder.

 ### Frontend